fabiopalumbo/test-luxpresence/README.md

 </details>

+# Core concepts
+GitOps uses Git as a single source of truth for declarative infrastructure and application code.
+It evolves DevOps best practices (such as version control, collaboration, compliance, and CI/CD) and Infrastructure as Code (IaC) to perform operations on infrastructures and modern cloud-native applications.
+It does this by putting the descriptive code for cloud infrastructures and applications into Git repositories for processing and version control.
+You then use automation to apply any changes to the infrastructure.

+Argo CD is a Kubernetes-native declarative continuous delivery (CD) tool that follows the GitOps methodology.

+Crossplane is an open source Kubernetes add-on that transforms your cluster into a universal control plane.
+With Crossplane, platform teams can assemble infrastructures from multiple vendors, and application teams can consume higher-level, self-service APIs without having to write any code.

 # What are ad hoc environments?
 Ad hoc environments are short-lived environments that are designed to be used for testing a specific set of features or for demoing a specific application configuration in an isolated environment.
 It is intended to be a functional duplicate of the main production environment.
 An ad hoc environment is the first cloud environment that the application code will be deployed to after a developer has been working on it in a local development environment.